-The Strategic Water Purchasing Framework (Framework) and supporting strategic water purchasing – bridging the gap factsheet sets out the Australian Government’s approach to bridging the remaining 49.2 GL/y gap to achieve the SDLs.
+The Strategic Water Purchasing Framework (the Framework) and supporting strategic water purchasing – bridging the gap factsheet sets out the Australian Government’s strategy for bridging the remaining 49.2 GL/y gap across 7 Basin catchments to achieve the Sustainable Diversion Limits (SDLs).

 Snapshots of the 7 basin catchments are available, which reflect what the Australian Government heard prior to the publication of the Framework, including over several years in some cases.

 Stakeholder engagement following release of the Strategic Purchasing Framework

 Throughout March 2023, the Department held 9 information sessions in 8 locations with key stakeholders in the 6 catchments across the Murray–Darling Basin that were included in the tender for the Bridging the Gap target.

 Locations included Deniliquin, Forbes, St George, Goondiwindi, Toowoomba, Narrabri, Walgett and Bourke.
 All information sessions were completed before the tender process opened on 23 March 2023.